-When will my Social Security Disability hearing take place?
+When will my Social Security Disability appeal hearing take place?

 The wait time between the request for a hearing and the hearing itself has been increasing each year due to the growing number of requests.
 In 2016 and 2017, the average processing time across the nation for SSD hearings was 545 days or more.
 The good news is that an initiative was released in 2016 to decrease these wait times and expedite cases.
 That initiative is called Compassionate And Responsive Service (CARES).
 When hiring Southeast Disability Advocates, or any Florida disability attorney, to represent you, it is important to involve them at the earliest possible point in the process to avoid delays.

 Where will my Social Security Disability appeal hearing be held?

 As of September 2016, the Office of Hearings Operations (OHO) had 166 hearing offices located across the nation.
 Tallahassee, Jacksonville, Tampa and Miami are only a few of the many cities in Florida which have OHO hearing offices available.
 You will be notified by letter of your scheduled hearing site, along with date and time, at least 75 days prior to the hearing date.

 Who will attend my Social Security Disability hearing?